 The downsides are obvious.
 We’re living in a world where there are less and less paper receipts.
 Do you really want to print out a receipt from Uber to keep on your desk?
 That sounds like a hassle to find the receipt and to print it out.

 Here are expenses you should be capturing:

-Overtime Meals.
+- Overtime Meals.
 If you work late (e.g. 7:30pm), often firms will reimburse you for a meal.
 In my experience, most firms set up an account with Seamless and allow you to order from using a client matter code.
 You may be able to carry in meals as well, though check your firm’s policy.
-Free dinners, especially as a first-year associate, often leads to unintentional weight gain.
-It’s the ultimate combination of stress, free food and restaurant sized portions.
-If you’re looking to skip the excess calories, consider a service like Munchery where you can order a week’s worth of food and then only charge the meals where you work late.

-Professional Development.
+- Professional Development.
 Some firms offer reimbursement for professional development.
-Professional develop expenses might include attending conferences or purchasing books or other items.
+Professional develop expenses might include attending conferences or purchasing books or other items (like the ones I consistently recommend to corporate lawyers).
 These reimbursements are different from CLE credits.
 Many firms have a contract with a CLE provider like PLI.
 For professional development, I’ve found courses at places like CreativeLive and Udemy great for skill building.
 Keep in mind that your firm may cover professional development books you are already purchasing.

 - Business Travel.
 Travel for work is a reimbursable expense.
 Make sure you capture all travel expenses.